Brooks and Coulson to face UK press inquiry

 She was arrested in 2011 for phone hacking and again in March this year on suspicion of conspiracy to pervert the course of justice.

-Brooks was close friends with former Prime Ministers Tony Blair and Gordon Brown and has been part of a close group that includes Cameron and Murdoch’s daughter Elisabeth, labeled the “Chipping Norton set”.
+Brooks was close friends with former Prime Ministers Tony Blair and Gordon Brown and has been part of a close group that includes Cameron and Murdoch’s daughter Elisabeth, labelled the “Chipping Norton set”.

 The group also includes other members of the political and media elites who live in and around the well-heeled Oxfordshire town of Chipping Norton, giving rise to accusations of cronyism.